 Yes, everyone is staring at you

 No, you are not naked!
 We have found that many people will actually stop what they are doing and just stare at us as we walk past.
-It has made us feel very self-conscious at times but after 3 weeks we are used to it.
+It has made us feel very self-conscious at times but after a month we are used to it.
 It can be a little daunting at the start though.
 We find saying hello a great way to break the ice!

 Children are very interested in us and will openly point us out to their parents.
 We find smiling, waving and saying hello will put most people at ease and they are happy to smile back.
 At this time we have not had an aggressive encounter from this.